-Even though we don’t have an official announcement with all the steps and details by Google, and we won’t have them till next year, when Google will release the annual report, we’ve tried to read between the lines and identify the key points.
+At the moment, Google has yet to make an official announcement with all the steps and details and won’t until next year when they release their annual report.
+However, we’ve read between the lines in order identify and share the key points.

-- The first and most prominent part of Google’s plan is clearing the SERPs from spam content that misleads searchers and provides a poor experience.
+- The first and most prominent part of Google’s plan is clearing the SERPs from spam content that misleads searchers and provides a poor user experience.
 By identifying such websites, Google plans to penalize pages using black hat techniques, such as keyword stuffing and link purchasing.
-Subsequently, this rewards legitimate businesses that follow best practices and invest in infrastructure and content.
-Our suggestion to keep your law firm’s website safe would be to build SEO strategies that don’t violate the terms and conditions.
-Simultaneously invest in unique & original content that provides users with the necessary legal advice they could be looking for.
+Subsequently, this rewards legitimate businesses that follow best practices and invest in infrastructure and quality content.
+Our suggestion to keep your law firm’s website safe would be to build SEO strategies that don’t violate Google’s terms and conditions.
+Simultaneously, invest in unique, original content that provides users with the kind of legal advice they could be looking for.

 Some of the most critical things to avoid: